zzxwill/odps/intl.en-US/Best Practices/Learn to write SQL statements quickly.md

 **Example 1: List all departments that have at least one employee.**

-To avoid the sixth point in   **Notes for SQL beginners** caused by large data volumes, you must use the Join clause for rewriting.
+To avoid a situation where the amount of data is too large, you often encounter 6th points in the **problem point** , you need to override using join.
 For example:

 ```